meowseal/Java-Utility-Library-JUL-/README.md

 #  Java Utility Library (JUL)

 The Java Utility Library is a simple library that works without any other preinstallations required.
+The Library as of now contains basic functions to make writing easier, with syntax similar to Python & JavaScript.

 ## Library Refrence